AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/crop-adjusted-zoom-targets.md

 Dynamic Media Classic has a few image editing tools conveniently available in the UI, including the Crop tool.
 You might wish to crop your master image inside Dynamic Media Classic for a number of reasons.
 For example:

 - You don't have access to the original file.
 You want to display the image with a different cropping or aspect ratio, but you don't have the original file on your computer or are working from home.
-In this case you can go into Dynamic Media Classic, find the image, crop it and save it, or save it as a newversion.
+In this case you can go into Dynamic Media Classic, find the image, crop it and save it, or save it as a new version.
 - To remove excess white space.
 The image was photographed with too much white space, which makes the product look small.
-You want your thumbnail images to fill up the canvas as much aspossible.
+You want your thumbnail images to fill up the canvas as much as possible.
 - To create Adjusted Images, virtual copies of images that take no disk space.
 Some companies have business rules that require them to keep separate copies of the same image, but with a different name.
-Or maybe you want a cropped and uncropped version of the sameimage.
+Or maybe you want a cropped and uncropped version of the same image.
 - To make new images from a source image.
 For example, you may want to create color swatches or a detail of the main image.
 You could do this in Adobe Photoshop and upload separately or use the Crop tool in Dynamic Media Classic.

 > [!NOTE]